WinterAxis/ESV-MD-Bible/The_Bible_esv/46_1_Corinthians/1_Cor_6.md

 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own,

 ###### 20
 for you were bought with a price.
-So glorify God in your body. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So glorify God in your body.

 ***